This page contains decisions issued by the Office of Administrative Hearings.

 Some decisions are

-not published because the law requires them to be kept confidential.
+not published because the law or other privacy concerns require them to be kept confidential.

 If you are interested in getting a copy of decision